-The single-entry approach contrasts with single-entry accounting, in which every financial event brings at least two equal and offsetting entries.
+The single-entry approach contrasts with double-entry accounting, in which every financial event brings at least two equal and offsetting entries.
 One is a debit (DR) and the other a credit (CR).
 As a result:

-- Firms using the single-entry approach report financial results with an accrual reporting system.
+- Firms using the double-entry approach report financial results with an accrual reporting system.

 - Firms using single-entry approach are effectively limited to reporting on a cash basis.

 The Single-Entry Approach is Simpler Than Double-Entry

 On the positive side, single-entry accounting is simple and more straightforward to use than the double-entry approach.
 Most people can readily understand and use single-entry methods without special training or background in accounting or finance.
-Nevertheless, the overwhelming majority of firms, worldwide, use single-entry not single-entry accounting.
+Nevertheless, the overwhelming majority of firms, worldwide, use double-entry not single-entry accounting.

 Explaining Single-Entry Accounting in Context

-- Advantages and disadvantages of both single-entry and single-entry systems.
+- Advantages and disadvantages of both single-entry and double-entry systems.

-- Reasons that most firms choose single-entry accounting
+- Reasons that most firms choose double-entry accounting

 - Business settings where single-entry accounting can be sufficient for planning, record-keeping, and financial reporting.

 - What is "Single-Entry" Accounting?